What Is Spondyloarthritis?

 It tends to affect people in their teens and 20s, especially young men.
 If you have a relative with any form of spondyloarthritis, you may be at a higher risk of developing it.

-A number of conditions are in the spondyloarthritis family.
+There are a number of conditions in the spondyloarthritis family.
 They include:

 - Enteropathic arthritis.
 This inflammatory arthritis affects some part of your digestive tract.
 It can be associated with a number of inflammatory bowel diseases, including Crohn's disease and ulcerative colitis.

 There's no cure for spondyloarthritis.
 But with treatment, exercise, and some changes to your lifestyle, you can have an active and productive life.

 - Digestive issues

 - Inflammation of the aortic heart valve